Wrong Interpretations

 Revelation 7:1-3

-After an angelic guard is posted about the fig tree as well as the others, 144,000 in the twelve tribes of Israel are identified as "servants of our God" and set aside to receive God's seal.
+After an angelic guard is posted about the fig tree as well as the other trees, 144,000 in the twelve tribes of Israel are identified as "servants of our God" and set aside to receive God's seal.

 2 And I saw another angel ascending from the east, having the seal of the living God: and he cried with a loud voice to the four angels, to whom it was given to hurt the earth and the sea,